 On the effective date of the reassignment, the employee will be eligible for all leave and insurance benefits available to academic staff or limited employees and ineligible for all associated benefits available to university staff.

-- All accrued sick leave will be transferred to the academic staff or limited appointment.
+1. All accrued sick leave will be transferred to the academic staff appointment.

 Example: Full-time, annual basis employee; IE starts January 1 and employee retires July 1 – retires 6 months into IE period.
 Employee would have earned 48 hours of sick leave during this period if not in IE (6 months x 8 hours of sick leave/month).
 48 hours of sick leave available for conversion (as well as any hours earned prior to the Initial Entitlement).

-- Any banked vacation (classified sabbatical), will be transferred to the banked vacation account (annual leave reserve account) of the academic staff or limited appointment, even if the employee is not eligible to bank paid leave as an academic staff or limited employee.
+5. Any banked vacation (classified sabbatical) will be transferred to the banked vacation account (annual leave reserve account) of the academic staff appointment, even if the employee is not eligible to bank paid leave as an academic staff employee.